-Olivia Obineme (she/they) joins the BGA in October 2020 as manager of partnerships and local content at BGA.
-In this post, she will advance the BGA's commitment to increasing coverage for communities in Chicago and throughout Illinois that are disproportionately affected by income and wealth disparities.
+Olivia Obineme (she/they) joined the BGA in October 2020 as manager of partnerships and local content at BGA.
+In this post, she advances the BGA's commitment to increasing coverage for communities in Chicago and throughout Illinois that are disproportionately affected by income and wealth disparities.

 With her freelance visual journalism and product management background, Obineme will help conceptualize a broad range of innovative civic and journalistic production.
 She will work with all BGA departments to authentically ensure communities’ stories, voices and views are represented in governmental decisions.